[Date changed–posted 1/18/23 (last revised 4/29/13)]

 a.
 Always use the proper equipment for the job.

 b.
 Never alter or use incorrect body harnesses.
 Safety belts are not acceptable fall protection equipment.

 c.
 Because of the possibility of items falling off personnel, only one person is allowed on the ladder at a time and they are not allowed to have any tools that are not tethered to their harness.

 d.
 All personnel involved in the maintenance of the wind turbine will wear hard hats at all times in the drop zone.
 The drop zone is identified as a circle with its center at the base of the tower and having a minimum radius of one foot for every two feet of working height that may vary with wind direction and speed as determined by the research scientist.
 The drop zone will vary with the height at which personnel are working.
 (Example: If personnel are working at a height of 50 feet, the drop zone would be a circle around the tower with a 25-foot radius.)
-The drop zone will be marked with caution tape or any means to show exactly where the drop zone extensions to.
+The drop zone will be marked with caution tape or any means to show exactly where the drop zone extends to.

 e.
 When using tools, always have a safety line attached to the tool to prevent it from falling, as long as it does not create an unsafe condition for the worker/workers using the tool.